Turf Toe: Understanding the Foot Injury That Can Affect Anyone

 Surgery for turf toe is typically only recommended in severe cases, where conservative treatments have not been effective in relieving pain or restoring function to the affected joint.

-The recovery process for turf toe surgery may involve several weeks of immobilization and physical therapy to help rebuild strength, stability and flexibility in the toe joint.
+The recovery process for turf toe surgery may involve several weeks of immobilisation and physical therapy to help rebuild strength, stability and flexibility in the toe joint.

 Are there any long-term consequences of turf toe, such as chronic pain or joint damage?